RMK

 [matrix] section defines the key matrix information of the keyboard, aka input/output pins.

-For split keyboard, this section should be just ignored, the matrix IO pins for split keyboard are defined in `[spilt]` section.
+For split keyboard, this section should be just ignored, the matrix IO pins for split keyboard are defined in `[split]` section.

 IO pins are represented with an array of string, the string value should be the GPIO peripheral name of the chip.
 For example, if you're using stm32h750xb, you can go to https://docs.embassy.dev/embassy-stm32/git/stm32h750xb/peripherals/index.html to get the valid GPIO peripheral name: